hdShang/arxiv-daily/docs/cs-RO/2025-06-05/papers/250605516v2-learning-to-recover-dynamic-reward-shaping-with-wheel-leg-coordinati.md

 ---
 layout: default
-title: Learning to Recover: Dynamic Reward Shaping with Wheel-Leg Coordination for Fallen Robots
+title: "Learning to Recover: Dynamic Reward Shaping with Wheel-Leg Coordination for Fallen Robots"
 ---

 # Learning to Recover: Dynamic Reward Shaping with Wheel-Leg Coordination for Fallen Robots